lfscbe/react-router-fastify/README.md

 # React Router ❤️ Fastify

-This is a simple boilerplate to get an application running using [React Router 7](https://reactrouter.com/home) and [Fastify](https://fastify.dev/)
+This is a boilerplate to start an application with [React Router 7](https://reactrouter.com/home) and [Fastify](https://fastify.dev/)

 ## Get Started